pau1a/Transcrypt/main.md

 No cross-tenant processing.
 All AI calls are stateless inference with minimal PII footprint.
 Although Transcrypt employs modern orchestration and automation patterns, these are invisible to the SME user.
 The only visible surface is the guided flow; all scaling, queueing, and AI orchestration run silently in the background.

+> **Tenant Isolation:** All evidence and report objects are encrypted client-side before upload.
+> Processing occurs on ephemeral decrypted copies inside isolated containers that are destroyed after execution.
+> Only encrypted artefacts persist; no plaintext is stored centrally.

 > **Framework Agnostic Design:**
 > Data ingestion, evidence storage, and rules execution reference control-pack metadata, not hard-coded UK criteria.
 > This allows new jurisdictions or standards to be loaded as configuration rather than forked code.